Ankr-network/game-unreal-sdk/README.md

 ##  🏗 Install SDK

 1. Download 'AnkrSDK.zip' package from latest [release](https://github.com/Ankr-network/game-unreal-sdk/releases).
-2. Unzip AnkrSDK.zip package to your Unreal Project/Plugins folder.
+2. Unzip AnkrSDK.zip package to your Unreal Project's Plugins folder.
-3. Delete Binaries, Intermediate, Saved folders and Visual Studio Project file (.sln) from Unreal Project (If any).
+3. Delete Binaries, Intermediate, Saved folders.
-4. Generate Visual Studio Project by Right-Clicking .uproject and select Generate Visual Studio project files.
+4. Generate Visual Studio (or Xcode) project by Right-Clicking .uproject and select Generate Visual Studio project (or Services->Generate Xcode project) respectively.
-5. Open the generated Visual Studio solution file (.sln) and check if the plugin in included in the solution explorer.
+5. Open the generated Visual Studio (or Xcode) project and check if the plugin in included inside the Game project.
 6. Locate your GameInstance.h if already created.
-If not Add C++ class from Content Browser, check 'Show All Classes' and select GameInstance.
+If not Add C++ class from Content Browser in Unreal Engine, check 'Show All Classes' and select GameInstance.
 Name your class 'MyGameInstance'.
 7. Open MyGameInstance.h and include the following code:

 ```js